Gear GuidesTravelTips

 Both the Arch and the Fawk are made using Montec’s SHIELD-TEC membrane, offering top-tier 20k waterproofing and 20k breathability.
 They’re also treated with an eco-friendly DWR coating that’s PFAS-free, making them both high-performance jackets and also eco-conscious.

 Construction-wise, both jackets have fully taped seams and are made from recycled materials.
 They’re also bluesign® approved, meaning they meet strict environmental and safety standards throughout the production process.
-And because all colourwaus solution dyed, the Arch and Fawk have vibrant colours that also save water and reduce chemical use during manufacturing.
+The lining fabrics in all colourways are solution-dyed, a process that significantly reduces water and chemical use during manufacturing.
+And thanks to Montec’s consistent colour system, the Arch and Fawk come in matching colourways—so you can mix and match jackets and pants across different models with ease.

 Both the Arch and the Fawk come in shell and insulated versions.
 The insulated versions feature lightweight Comfortemp® insulation with 60gsm in the body and 40gsm in the arms and hood, which adds a solid level of warmth without bulk.